Local News

 Registration now open for Lynchburg 9/11 Memorial 5K

-Moore County Volunteer Firefighters and Jack Daniel’s Fire Brigade members walk in full turnout gear during the inaugural Lynchburg 9/11 Memorial 5K last September.
+Moore County Volunteer Firefighters and Jack Daniel’s Fire Brigade members walk in full turnout gear during the inaugural Lynchburg 9/11 Memorial 5K in September 2021.
 (Photo Credit: Jeff Reed)

-LYNCHBURG, Tenn. — On Wednesday, registration will open for the annual Lynchburg 9/11 Memorial 5K to be held on September 10 in Moore County.
-Launched in 2021 by Metro Moore County Volunteer Fire Department and Jack Daniel’s Fire Brigade, this year’s race will be managed by the Tunnels to Towers Foundation, who serve as the primary non-profit for the local fundraiser.
+LYNCHBURG, Tenn. — Registration will open for the annual Lynchburg 9/11 Memorial 5K to be held on September 9 in Moore County.
+Launched in 2021 by Metro Moore County Volunteer Fire Department and Jack Daniel’s Fire Brigade, the race will be managed by the Tunnels to Towers Foundation, who serve as the primary non-profit for the local fundraiser.

 You can register for this years event by clicking here.
-Adult registration is $40 per person.
-Kids aged 13-17 can register for $20, kids under the age of 12 can register for $15, and military and first responders can register for $35.
+Adult registration is $35 per person.
+Kids aged 13-17 can register for $20, kids under the age of 12 can register for $15.
 All proceed benefit the Tunnels to Towers Foundation.
 The registration for the inaugural event in 2021 sold out in just two weeks.

 For over 20 years, Tunnel to Towers has honored the legacy of fallen 9/11 FDNY firefighter Stephen Siller by supporting the heroes who continue to risk life and limb in the line of duty.
 To date, the foundation has provided over 450 mortgage-free homes to catastrophically injured veterans and first responders, Gold Star families, and fallen first responder families.
 To learn more about the non-profit, click here.